ZeroMQ Realtime Exchange Protocol

 ping = command-size %d4 "PING" ping-ttl ping-context ping-ttl = 2OCTET ping-context = 0*16OCTET

 The ping-ttl is a 16-bit unsigned integer in network order that MAY be zero or MAY contain a time-to-live measured in tenths of seconds.
 The ping-ttl provides a strong hint to the other peer to disconnect if no further traffic is received after that time.
-The maximum TTL is 6553 seconds.
+As a consequence, the maximum TTL is 6553.5 seconds.

 When a peer receives a PING command it SHALL respond with a PONG command that echoes the ping-context, which may be empty and MUST not exceed 16 octets: